iamvldmrbrvkv/reddit-client/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

 ### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+Deploy to Netlify for best results.
+All secrets and API credentials are managed server-side.

 ### `npm run build` fails to minify